psu-libraries/etda_workflow/README.md

 1. `docker-compose exec web bash`
 2. `PARTNER={parter} bundle exec rake db:seed:essential`

+**_Note:_** For new devs you may need to add their `Author` and `Admin` records manually.
+Alternatively, you can comment out the `MockUniversityDirectory` line in `config/initializers/autoload_constants.rb` for the development environment.
+Then proceed to the admin and author routes to automatically create the records with LDAP.

 You're good to go from here!
 Any changes made in the project files on your local machine will automatically be updated in the container.
 Run `make restart` to restart the puma server if changes do not appear in the web browser.
 Remember to check the Makefile for more commands.
 If you are running a shell in the web container, you can run all of the rails commands you would normally use for development: ie `rspec, rails restart, rails c, etc.`

 ## Testing